Centrepay - Business application form (SA389)

 This PDF is fillable.
 You can fill it out on your device, or print it and complete it by hand.

-If you have a disability or impairment and use assistive technology, there are other ways you can do your business with us.
-You can use self service or request someone to deal with us on your behalf.
-If you can’t access our forms, please contact us.
+If you have a disability or impairment and use assistive technology, you may not be able to access our forms.
+If you can’t, please use business online services or contact us.
 We can help you access, complete and submit them.